-South Luangwa National Park is not as widely-known as the likes of the Kruger and the Serengeti, but we think it offers some of the best game viewing on the continent.
+South Luangwa National Park is not as widely known as the likes of the Kruger and the Serengeti, but we think it offers some of the best game viewings on the continent.
 The park is particularly well known for its leopard sightings, which has earned it the nickname the "Valley of the Leopard".
 We can almost guarantee you'll see one whilst on safari here!

 The Serengeti is home to the Great Migration of wildebeest, making it a popular safari destination with many people.
 However, a trip to this corner of Tanzania is also perfect to try and track down the mysterious and elusive leopard.
 Although leopards are solitary and secretive in their movements, making them tough to spot, the Seronera Valley is abundant with this predatory animal and if you look hard enough in the branches of yellow bark Acacia trees or Kigelia trees, you should be able to see and photograph these beautiful beasts.

 Venture out on game drives from Serengeti Pioneer Camp to track down these elusive animals.